 Note the Login URL from the SAML Login URL from the SAML information section.

-Any user who visits the http://yourhostname/router/login/loginPrivate.jsp or any bookmarked URL they have to navigate to Salesforce login page.
+Any user who visits the http://yourhostname/router/login/loginPrivate.jsp, or any bookmarked URL, will have to navigate to the Okta login page.

 User will be navigated to Rollbase.